• Skip to primary navigation

 Here are the ingredients you'll need to have on hand to make an Eastside cocktail.

-• Gin - I used Hendrick's Gin in this cocktail, which is a great fit since it already has some cucumber flavors in it.
-A London dry gin would also work great.
+• Gin - I used Hendrick's Gin, which is a great fit since it already has some cucumber flavors in it.
+A London dry gin would also work great!

 • Simple syrup - you can use store bought, or see my simple syrup recipe for how to make your own.

-• Fresh cucumber - this is really the star ingredient here!
-It's used in the drink itself as well as a garnish.
+• Fresh cucumber - This is used in the drink itself, as well as a garnish.

 Ingredients needed to make an Eastside cocktail together on a gray countertop.